gs1/digital-link.js/README.md

 > Digital Link Grammar file doesn't support the custom paths.

 > Warning : The isValid method also checks if the identifier has a valid check digit.
 If it isn't the case, it will
 > return false.
-However, the getValidationTrace won't show anny error since it doesn't take into account the check digit
+However, the getValidationTrace won't show any error since it doesn't take into account the check digit
-> verification
+> verification.

 ### Compression